 via Zoom (check back for Zoom link closer to the ritual)

 All Genders Welcome!

-To support those in recovery, this ritual is “clean and sober.”
+To support those in recovery, all of our rituals are clean and sober.

 Our 2020 ritual schedule has been changing in response to social distancing guidelines and the needs/energy levels of the community in these transformational times.
 We will do our best to update this ritual calendar as soon as we are certain about plans for our upcoming events.

 Ostara: March 21 self-guided online ritual

 Litha: June 20 self-guided online ritual

 Autumn Equinox: September 19 at Griffith Park near Crystal Springs Drive